espressif/esp-bootloader-plus/README.md

 1. `esp bootloader plus` is supported with ESP-IDF v4.4 or later versions.

-2. Only ESP32-C3 supports `esp bootloader plus` for now.
+2. `esp bootloader plus` is available for ESP32-C3 and ESP32-C2 for now.

 If you have any question in use, please feel free to contact us.